 The Company's overall gross margin during fiscal 2002 decreased to 55.1 percent of sales, compared to 56.8 percent in fiscal 2001.
 The decline in overall gross margin was primarily due to factors that adversely affected our gross margin during the first and second quarters of fiscal 2002 for both products and training.
 During our seasonally strong sales months in early fiscal 2002, manufacturers of handheld electronic planning devices discounted numerous models, products, and accessories in order to promote sales.
 These product discounts reduced the sale price of many of our handheld electronic devices, resulting in narrower margins for these products.
 We also experienced a shortage of certain popular paper planner products due to the bankruptcy of one of our key printing suppliers.
 This condition resulted in lost sales and backorders of high margin products.
-When these backordered products were eventually shipped to customers, we used more expensive overnight delivery methods, which produced increased costs that could not be passed on to our customers.
-The Company also experienced a shift in our product mix toward lower-margin binders and planners during fiscal 2002.
+When these backordered products were eventually shipped to customers, we used more expensive devires in early the company also experienced a shift in our product mix toward lower-margin binders and planners during fiscal 2002.
 As a result of these and other related factors, our gross margin on product sales declined to 50.0 percent compared to 51.6 percent during fiscal 2001.

 Training solution costs, as a percentage of sales, increased due to a shift in the product mix of training solutions sold in addition to lower attendance at corporate on-site and public seminar events held during the year.
 The cancellation and postponement of numerous seminars due to travel restrictions and declining travel by our clients in the wake of the terrorist attacks of September 11, 2001, significantly affected the gross margin of seminar sales during the first and second quarters of fiscal 2002.
 Certain cost components of public seminars are fixed, such as direct marketing expenses, site fees, equipment rentals, and presenter costs.
 With a decline in the average number of participants per public training seminar, the fixed costs required for each training seminar resulted in lower gross margins for these events.
 In addition, some costs incurred for canceled seminars were not refundable.
-During fiscal 2002, we also developed a custom line of training-related products for a specific customer that had significantly lower margins that the majority of our other training kits, products, and accessories.
-These unfavorable factors combined to reduce the training and service gross margin to 65.4 percent of sales, compared to 67.8 percent in fiscal 2001.
+During fiscal 2002, we also developed a custom line of training-related products for a specific customer that had significantly lower margins than the majority of our other training kits, products, and accessories.
+These unfavorable factors combined to reduce the training and service gross margin to 65.4 percent in fiscal 2001.